ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: Related Work

 Previous works have proposed egocentric datasets focusing on human behavior understanding.
 The Activity of Daily Living (ADL)~\cite{Pirsiavash2012DetectingAO} dataset is one of the first datasets acquired from the egocentric perspective.
 It includes 20 egocentric videos where participants were involved in daily activities.
 It comprises temporal action annotations aimed to study egocentric activities.
 EGTEA Gaze+~\cite{li2020eye} focuses on cooking activities involving 32 subjects who recorded 28 hours of videos.
-It has been annotated with pixel-level hand masks and 10325 action annotations considering 19 verbs and 51 nouns.
-Assembly101~\cite{sener2022assembly101} simulates an industrial scenario and it is composed of 4321 assembly and disassembly videos of toy vehicles composed of textureless parts.
+It has been annotated with pixel-level hand masks and 10325 action annotations including 19 action verbs and 51 object nouns.
+The THU-READ~\cite{thu-read_Tang_2017} dataset is composed of 1920 RGB-D sequences captured by 8 participants who performed 40 different daily-life actions.
+The EPIC-Kitchens datasets~\cite{damen2018epickitchen, Damen2022RESCALING} are collections of egocentric videos that capture natural actions in kitchen settings.
+EPIC-Kitchens-55~\cite{damen2018epickitchen} consists of 432 videos with annotations for 352 objects and 125 verbs.
+EPIC-Kitchens-100~\cite{Damen2022RESCALING} is a larger version of EPIC-Kitchens-55 with more videos (700), scenes (45) and hours (100).
+Assembly101~\cite{sener2022assembly101} simulates an industrial scenario and it is composed of 4321 assembly and disassembly videos of toy vehicles made of textureless parts.
 It offers a multi-view perspective, comprising static and egocentric recordings annotated with 100K coarse and 1M fine-grained action segments and with 18M 3D hand poses.